The Box-a-Pug is also known as Poxer. It can be small or medium in size depending on the which parent breed is dominant.

 It’s a cute family dog that does not shed as much as the parent Pug.

-It inherits the ability of being an excellent watchdog from the parent Boxer, but it does not bark a lot.
+It inherits the ability to be an excellent watchdog from the parent Boxer, but it does not bark a lot.
 It’s also a relatively healthy dog that does not have allergies.

 Physical Traits of the Box a Pug